decentralized-identity/trust-establishment/spec/trusted-issuer-establishment/spec.md

 ~ A document used to communicate the who [[ref:Parties]] views as trusted for specific [[ref:Claims]].

 [[def:Endorsement, Endorse, Endorsements]]
-~ An object representing a digital signature over a Trust List that communicates approval and support of a Trust List's content.
+~ An object representing a digital signature over a Trusted Issuer Document that communicates approval and support of a Trusted Issuer Document's content.

 [[def:Identified Parties, Party, Parties]]
 ~ Entities that establish their identity by means of a [[def:Decentralized Identifier]].
 Parties are commonly referred to as [[ref:Issuers]], [[ref:Holders]], and [[ref:Verifiers]].